Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

 Make sure you know where the

-On the page for your new VM, select the public IP address and copy it to your clipboard.
+Select the public IP address and copy it to your clipboard.

-Install MySQL client tools
+Install PostgreSQL client tools

 Create an SSH connection with the VM using Bash or PowerShell.
 At your prompt, open an SSH connection to your virtual machine.
 Replace the IP address with the one from your VM, and replace the path to the